chhjel/HealthCheck/README.md

 ## What is it
 Provides an abstract stand-alone controller that generates a web interface where given backend methods can be executed to check the status of integrations, run utility methods, dump some data and other things.

-Also exposes an optional service for registering events that can be shown in a generated interface inspired by http://status.github.com.
+Also exposes an optional service for registering events that can be shown in a generated status interface.

 ## Getting started